Codecademy/docs/content/markdown/concepts/headings/headings.md

 ---
-Title: "Headings"
+Title: 'Headings'
 Subjects:
-  - "Developer Tools"
+  - 'Developer Tools'
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Markdown"
+  - 'Markdown'
-  - "Headings"
+  - 'Headings'
-  - "GitHub"
+  - 'GitHub'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Headings are titles or subtitles that you want to display with Markdown.
 There is a total of 6 different headings.

 To create a heading, add hashtag signs `#` in front of a word or phrase.

 The number of number signs you use should correspond to the heading level.
 For example, to create a heading level three `<h3>`, use three number signs (e.g., `### My Header`).